Quiz

 Placing <script>s just before </body>

-<script> tags block HTML parsing while they are being downloaded and executed which can slow down the display of your page.
+<script> tags block HTML parsing while they are being downloaded and executed, which can slow down the display of your page.
 Placing the <script>s at the bottom will allow the HTML to be parsed and displayed to the user first.

-Keep in mind that putting scripts just before the closing </body> tag will create the illusion that the page loads faster on an empty cache (since the scripts won't block downloading the rest of the document).
-However, if you have some code you want to run during page load, it will only start executing after the entire page has loaded.
-If you put those scripts in the <head> tag, they would start executing before - so on a primed cache the page would actually appear to load faster.
+Keep in mind that putting scripts just before the closing </body> tag creates the illusion that the page loads faster on an empty cache (since the scripts won't block downloading the rest of the document).
+However, if you have code you want to run during page load, it will only start executing after the entire page has loaded.
+If you put those scripts in the <head> tag, they would start executing earlier — so on a primed cache, the page would actually appear to load faster.

 <head> and <body> tags are now optional